Filed under:

 Shawshank Redemption Poster

-Sometimes you worry if you're afraid of living a rich lifestyle because you already are institutionalized.
-Like the character Red, played by Morgan Freeman, says in your favorite movie, The Shawshank Redemption, after reading the suicide note of Brooks Halten, who was just released from prison.
-But you realize you're happy, and you can always choose to leave this place.
+Sometimes you wonder if you're afraid of living a rich lifestyle because you already are institutionalized.
+Like the character Red, played by Morgan Freeman, says in your favorite movie, The Shawshank Redemption, after reading the suicide note of Brooks Halten.
 Although you cannot time travel, you adopt this recipe of happiness from the protagonist of this beautiful movie (About Time) you watched recently.
-You try to live every moment of your life to the fullest, as if you willingly came back to it, observing and enjoying the dance of everyone around you.
+You try to live every moment of your life to the fullest, as if you willingly came back to it from the future, to observe the dance and the beauty of the present moment.

 About time movie poster